 As a seaside city, many of Tampa’s outdoor activities are water-based.
 You can try your hand at paddle boarding, jet skiing or surfing.
 Tampa offers plenty of opportunities to fish, hike and explore nature.
 Families will love the Adventure Island waterpark, which features 30 acres of rides and pools.

 If Florida is beckoning and the Tampa area will be your new home city, you have probably already started thinking about your dream home.
 What will it look like?
 What neighborhood will you pick?
 Once you become a homeowner, you’ll need to think about everything from home maintenance to the right garage door.

-With over 30 years in the Tampa area, Banko Overhead Doors prides itself on being part of this vibrant community and in assisting new homeowners and companies alike with garage door maintenance, replacement or design questions.
+With over 30 years in the Greater Tampa Area, Banko Overhead Doors prides itself on being part of this vibrant community and in assisting new homeowners and companies alike with garage door maintenance, replacement or design questions.
 Contact us today if you are in need of a new garage door or a 24/7 garage door repair!